cucumber/cucumber-ruby-core/CONTRIBUTING.md

 ===============

 * Bump the version number in `lib/cucumber/core/version.rb`
-* Update `HISTORY.md` is updated with the upcoming version number and entries for all changes recorded.
+* Update `CHANGELOG.md` with the upcoming version number and create a new `In Git` section
-* Now release it
+* Now release it:

 ```
 bundle update